slatedocs/slate/source/index.html.md

 MOBI which allow people to use the Mobius network, if you hold MOBI then your can interact with the applications in the network.

-On there right you can see the JSON representation of a Stellar account.
+On the right you can see the JSON representation of a Stellar account.
 Each account has a key called balances, representing the assets held by the account.